Rabi and Franci Maharaj

 (Parents of Caroline ’15, Annie ’11, and Rachel ’09)

 Each member of our family has been impacted by MHS.
-Scott has had the opportunity to coach and teach part time and loves interacting with such a fun and gifted group of faculty, staff, administrators, and students.
-Two of our daughters have now graduated and our third has begun her days at MHS.
+Scott had the opportunity to coach and teach part time and loved interacting with such a fun and gifted group of faculty, staff, administrators, and students.
+Our three daughters have now graduated from MHS.
 Each has been inspired in their intellectual development and has been challenged to take ownership of their faith in Jesus Christ.
 They have also been given the opportunity to explore and develop their interests in the arts, athletics, and leadership.
 Each of these areas of development has been guided by faculty and staff who care as much about “who” they become as “what” they become.